Direct Stafford Loans

 Direct Parent Loan for Undergraduate Students (PLUS)

 Federal Title IV Direct PLUS Loans are only available to parents of dependent, undergraduate students.
-Beginning in 2011 a FAFSA must be completed before a PLUS loan application is processed.
+A FAFSA must be completed before a PLUS loan application is processed.
 PLUS loan repayment is the sole responsibility of the borrower, not the student for which the loan is taken.

 The amounts of the PLUS loan are limited to the student’s eligibility as calculated by the program’s cost of attendance (COA) less any other financial aid (scholarships, grants, loans) the student is receiving for the year.